-MUL 111-12 CLASS VOICE I, II, III, IV (2E) 1 credit each MUL 211-12 FORMERLY: MUS 124, 125, 126, 224, 225, 226

-These courses must be taken in sequence.
-Emphasis is placed on fundamentals of correct breathing, tone production, and diction for students with little or no previous voice training.
+CLASS VOICE I, II, III, IV (2E) 1 credit each FORMERLY: MUS 124, 125, 126, 224, 225, 226 production, and diction for students with little or no previous voice training.
 Literature appropriate for class level is studied.
 Upon completion of one or a sequence of courses, students should be able to demonstrate a basic proficiency in singing and a knowledge of music fundamentals.
 A minimum grade of "C" is required to progress to next level.